ntblab/neuropipe-support/doc/tutorial/tutorial.rst

 Requirements:

 - unix-based computer (use rondo if you're at princeton)
-- BXH XCEDE tools
+- BXH XCEDE tools (already installed on rondo)
-- FSL
+- FSL (already installed on rondo)

 First, download neuropipe with the command::